Updated: a day ago

 So continue to be the He-Man of your life story, defend your family and your castle.
 But be mindful and ready, there are more Skeletor's out there than just the one you know.

 For more on protecting your family, sign up for The Secure Dad Field Notes.

-Also as a reminder, He-Man and Skeletor are a trademark of Mattel.
+Also as a reminder, He-Man Masters of the Universe and Skeletor are trademarks of Mattel.